rklymentiev/py-for-neuro/chapters/chapter7.md

 </codeblock>

 You can read this plot from top to bottom.
 The very first node is the initial data (`X` and `y`).
 61.6% of the observations have no dementia (`dementia` = 0).
-At this node model splits the data according to the Mini-Mental State Examination score (`MMSE`).
-If it's less than 27.5 we go left, if it's greater we go right (left arrow is `True`, right arrow is `False` for the `MMSE <= 27.5` condition).
-At each node you can see the entropy in the `y` variable, fraction of observations from total and ratio of two classes.
-Note that tree could be even more complicated, but we reduced it to 3 splits (or levels).
+At this node, model splits the data according to the Mini-Mental State Examination score (`MMSE`).
+If it's less than 27.5 we go left, if it's greater we go right (the left arrow is `True`, the right arrow is `False` for the `MMSE <= 27.5` condition).
+At each node, you can see the entropy in the `y` variable, fraction of observations from total and ratio of two classes.
+Note that the tree could be even more complicated, but we reduced it to 3 splits (or levels).

-What is the expected outcome for the 50 year old subject with Mini-Mental State Examination score (`MMSE`) 28, normalized whole brain volume (`nWBW`) 0.65?
+What is the expected outcome for the 50-year-old subject with Mini-Mental State Examination score (`MMSE`) 28, normalized whole brain volume (`nWBW`) 0.65?

 <choice id="1">
 <opt text="Dementia (with probability 28.6%)" >